ryan-mcclue/unsw/anat2521/assignment.md

 LBK culture was not in any way comparable to the culture of the native Mesolithic foragers.
 The similarity between the radiocarbon dates of the latest Mesolithic sites and earliest LBK sites indicate Mesolithic lifeways died quickly following LBK arrival.
-Therefore, by the very nature of their agricultural economy, LBK farmers represent a marked transition to a more sedentary way of human life.
+Therefore, LBK farmers represent a marked transition to a more sedentary way of human life.
-Evidence of warfare in LBK culture can be seen in the remains of fortified settlements (v-shaped ditches and palisades), stockpiling of weapons in enclosures (arrow-heads and axes) and mass burial graves containing skeletons with perimortem cranial trauma consistent with LBK axe blows (Talheim death pit). (keely)

 There are both short-term and long-term consequences of the sedentary LBK culture that create an environment where warfare seems reasonable.
 In the short-term, a sedentary culture intrudes on the land of native foragers who are unable to